 Obviously, this can be scary, but having an expert defense attorney on your side can make a huge difference.

-In this post, we’ll explain what you need to know about the sentencing process and the Virginia sentencing commission—things like, what are sentencing guidelines?
+In this post, we’ll explain what you need to know about the sentencing process and the Virginia sentencing commission—things like, what are VA sentencing guidelines?
 Are judges required to follow them?
 What about juries?
 And much more.

 If you are considering pleading guilty, or you are about to be sentenced, call Cook Attorneys today to get maximum help getting the minimum sentence.

-THE PURPOSE OF THE VIRGINIA SENTENCING GUIDELINES
+THE PURPOSE OF THE VA SENTENCING GUIDELINES

 The Virginia Criminal Sentencing Commission (VCSC) was established in 1994 for two major reasons: